jelknernvcc/ghcictwebsite/source/sections/ite140/goals/session05.md

 By Monday, I'd like everyone to have:

 - A working github pages site that I can link to our course website
 - A functional, polished, professional looking grade calculator that is posted to your github website.
-In addition to whatever functions you need to calculate your course grade, The grade calculator should include:
+Your grade calculator must include whatever functions and organization you need to accurately calculate your course grades (including both numerical average and quality points).
+The grade calculator should also include:
     - A documentation tab
     - A scenario evaluation tab